 So could this actually happen?
 Let’s look at the possibilities.

 For: Keeping traffic in households great appeal

-If you’re relying on another platform to generate traffic for you, then you’re not fully in control of things.
-If that platform makes changes, you could see a drop in visitors and that could mean a drop in revenues.
+If you’re relying on another platform to generate traffic for you, then you’re not fully in control.
+If that platform makes changes, you could see a drop in traffic and that could mean a drop in revenues.
 Big brands will be keen to avoid this situation.

 Against: New gTLDs might not succeed

-Although a lot of effort has been put into the launch of new gTLDs, there is no guarantee they will take off.
-The total failure of all the new extensions seems highlight unlikely, but the possibility for things going wrong may lead to brands taking a more cautious approach.
+Although a lot of effort has been put into the launch of the new gTLDs, there is no guarantee they will take off.
+The total failure of all the new extensions seems highly unlikely, but the possibility for things going wrong may lead to brands taking a more cautious approach.

 For: No one will want to be left behind

 The very possibility that a branded social network on a new gTLD might be the next big thing will encourage many companies to get involved as soon as possible.
 If things work out the way Schilling has predicted, firms that don’t get in on the ground floor may discover they lag behind their rivals for quite a while.